dayvista/portfolio-website-v2/src/content/javascript-variable-hydration-in-next-js.md

 ## Making the Theme Compatible with Dynamic Data

-Now this is all well said and done, except the user's info, as stored in key value pairs in a JSON object fetched from the CMS, has to be injected into the otherwise static hydrated JSX.
+Now this is all well said and done, except the user's info, as stored in key-value pairs, has to be injected into the otherwise static hydrated JSX.

 After hours of brainstorming, we came up this approach: